mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "What sort of arrangement?"
 I asked him.

 He broke from his trance and walked toward me.
-"If you are inclined, you could come with me to Holrag to work with our scientists.
-It would take no more than a few days, then you can head back home to Heiko."
+"If you are inclined, you could come with me to Holrag for a few days, then you can head back home to Heiko."

+"I am not inclined," I said.

+"Perhaps I can change your inclination.
+You see, the world has changed overnight ever since you delivered that tiny slip of paper, and people are scrambling for answers.
+But the one question they can't answer is what this obscura is.
+I want you to answer it for them."

-I retorted, "What use would a farmer be to a bunch of scientists?"
+"Me?
+What use could a farmer be to a problem like that?"

 "A farmer?
 Worthless.
 But you're more than that aren't you?
-I've heard how you gave up your observer aspirations to follow in your mother's footsteps.
+I know that you were once an observer, and a good one at that, but you gave up your dream to pick up the farm where you mother left it.
 Honorable, but such a waste of talent."

 I was aghast.
 How could he possibly know so much about me?